alistairjcbrown/router-connected-devices/connected-devices/README.md

  * `generateMapping` - Creates a mapping of connected state to list of devices.
 Takes a callback and provides connected device mapping in parameters.

- * `destroy` - Tears down the module and PhantomJS instance.
+ * `destroy` - Tears down the module and ends the PhantomJS instance.

 ## Output Format